E-junkie Shopping Cart and Digital Delivery

 jeremy statton

 It took me about 5 seconds to surmise that Jeremy is an overachiever in a really awesome way.
 He’s an orthopedic surgeon in Kentucky.
 He’s married to Amanda (who likely possesses super powers), has four children, and is the process of adopting a couple of kids from China.
-His recent ebook called “Grace Is: A Practical Guide to God’s ” is worth the read.
+His recent ebook called “Grace Is: A Practical Guide to God’s Love” is worth the read.
 Get started at Jeremy’s by reading my article hereand please reward his generosity to me by sharing something in the comments section.
 Thanks everyone!

 Oh!
 And on the topics of simple surprises….Here’s a little surprise I’ve been working on.